 Where I live, an adjunct works without benefits, contracted by the semester only, for a few thousand dollars per fifteen-week course.
 I actually quit a juicy full-time gig with great benefits to take this job, but more on that later.

-I heard on a podcast (most of what I say now begins, “I heard on a podcast”) that when it comes to living as an artist, you get one of three options:
+When it comes to living as an artist, it seems you get one of three options:

 - get a so-called real job and wedge writing into nights and weekends,

-- embrace poverty with a shit part-time job and most of your time to writing,
+- embrace poverty with a shit part-time job and devote most of your time to writing,

 - be born into big money or marry it.